 If you or your spouse has a retirement account at work, including a 401(k) plan option, a Keogh or simplified employee pension IRA, or SEP IRA, for self-employment income, you might not be able to take the full tax break of a traditional IRA.
 But all immediate tax savings may not be lost.
 Some of your traditional IRA contribution still might be deductible, as long as your income falls below IRS limits.

-For 2014 returns, a single or head-of-household filer with a company-provided pension plan can earn up to $70,000 and still get a partial IRA deduction.
-The earnings cap is $116,000 for joint filers where each partner has a company retirement plan.
-If you don't have a company plan but your spouse does, the modified adjusted gross income limit before you lose your full deduction is even higher -- $191,000.
+For 2015 returns, a single or head-of-household filer with a company-provided pension plan can earn up to $71,000 and still get a partial IRA deduction.
+The earnings cap is $118,000 for joint filers where one or both spouses have a company retirement plan.
+If you don't have a company plan but your spouse does, the modified adjusted gross income limit before you lose your full deduction is even higher -- $193,000.

-If you've already contributed for 2014 and want to put in money for the 2015 tax year, the contribution amounts, regular and catch-up, are the same.
-However, the income limits have been increased a bit for inflation.
-If you have a workplace retirement plan, as a single or head-of-household filer you can earn up to $71,000 and still get a partial IRA deduction.
-Joint filers face an earnings cap of $118,000 when each partner has a company retirement plan.
-If you don't have a company retirement plan but your spouse does, the modified adjusted gross income limit in 2015 for at least a partial deduction is $193,000.
+If you've already contributed for 2015 and want to put in money for the 2016 tax year, the contribution amounts, regular and catch-up, are the same.
+Low inflation also keeps the income limits in 2016 for single or head-of-household filers the same; you can earn up to $71,000 and still get a partial IRA deduction.
+The limit remains at $118,000 for joint filers where one or both spouses have a company retirement plan.
+However, if you don't have a company retirement plan but your spouse does, the modified adjusted gross income limit in 2016 for at least a partial deduction is $194,000.

 Other IRA considerations